yildizmy/employee-management/README.md

 ### Testing the application

-In order to test the application by sending request, see details on [How to test?](config-service/src/main/resources/docs/how_to_test.md) sections.
+In order to test the application by sending request, see details on [How to test?](config-service/src/main/resources/docs/how_to_test.md) section.

 <br/>